Manufacturing in the United Kingdom: Engineering

-A range of international companies like Alstom, Hitachi, CAF and Siemens manufacture railway locomotives and other related components.
-Associated with this sector are the aerospace and defence equipment industries.
-The UK manufactures a broad range of equipment, with the sector being dominated by BAE Systems, one of the world's largest arms manufacturers, which serves the civil and defence aerospace, land and marine equipment market; Babcock International, a similarly diversified defense conglomerate; and GKN and Rolls-Royce, who manufacture aerospace engines and power generation systems.
-The commercial maritime sector, meanwhile, still includes historic names such as Harland and Wolff, Cammell Laird, and A&P Group.
-Companies such as Princess, Sealine, Fairline Boats and Sunseeker are major builders of private motor yachts.
+A range of international companies like Alstom, Siemens, Hitachi and CAF manufacture railway locomotives and other related components.
+Associated with this sector are the defence and aerospace industries.
+As of 2022, the UK aerospace industry was the second largest in the world behind that of the United States, with a turnover of over $34.5 billion.
+Major players in the UK defence and aerospace market include BAE Systems, Airbus, Rolls-Royce, Babcock International, GKN Aerospace, Leonardo, Safran, General Electric, MBDA and Thales.
+BAE Systems and Babcock International are also major builders of warships, operations which constitute a significant part of the UK's remaining marine industrial base.
+The commercial maritime sector, meanwhile, still includes historic names such as Harland and Wolff, Cammell Laird, and A&P Group, whilst companies such as Princess, Fairline Boats and Sunseeker are large scale manufacturers of private motor yachts.

 Another important component of engineering and allied industries is electronics, audio and optical equipment, with the UK having a broad base of domestic firms, alongside a number of foreign firms manufacturing a wide range of TV, radio and communications products, scientific and optical instruments, electrical machinery and office machinery and computers.

 Chemicals and chemical-based products are another important contributor to the UK's manufacturing base.
 Within this sector, the pharmaceutical industry is particularly successful, with the world's second and seventh largest pharmaceutical firms (GlaxoSmithKline and AstraZeneca respectively) being based in the UK and having major research and development and manufacturing facilities there.

 Other sectors

-Other important sectors of the manufacturing industry include food, drink, tobacco, paper, printing, publishing and textiles.
-Examples of major companies in these industries are Diageo, Unilever, Cadbury, Tate & Lyle, British American Tobacco, Imperial Tobacco, HarperCollins, and Reed Elsevier.
+Other important sectors of the manufacturing industry include food, drink, consumer goods, paper, printing and textiles.
+Examples of major companies in these industries are Unilever, Diageo, Tate & Lyle and Cadbury.